Louisville Bankruptcy Attorney

 ⎆ Chapter 7 or Chapter 13 • which is better?

 Just because you can file Chapter 7 does not mean Chapter 7 is the best choice.
-Rather, Chapter 13 is used most often to catch up on mortgage payments and stop a foreclosure.
-Chapter 13 can protect a co-signer, strip off second mortgages, allows you to manage taxes and student loans along with other advantages.
+Chapter 7 is often referred to as bankruptcy liquidation, while Chapter 13 is known as bankruptcy reorganization.
+Chapter 13 is used most often to catch up on mortgage payments and stop a foreclosure.
+Both Chapter 7 and Chapter 13 offer different forms of debt relief, catering to various financial situations.
+Chapter 13 can protect a co-signer, strip off second mortgages, allow you to manage taxes and especially private student loans.
 But a Chapter 13 must be affordable to be feasible.
 Here is a video on the reasonable and necessary expenses.

-Seek out an attorney with the right experience for your case and who cares about his clients first.
+Fine a bankruptcy attorney with experience for your case.
 Many offices use advertising to gather the maximum amount of clients and then hand you off to a paralegal or junior attorney to prepare the petition.
 They then pay a bonus to office staff to put people into a Chapter 13 to increase profits.
 In cases like that, you are not getting the quality advice you needed and paid for.

 Kentucky Chapter 7 Bankruptcy⎆ Supplying documents in Chapter 7 and 13 cases.